Missouri man seeks exoneration in murder; 2 others confessed

 “Me and Phillip Campbell killed him on his front porch,” Howard answered.

 Howard, 46, was 17 at the time of Boyd’s killing.
-He testified that he and Campbell decided to go to Boyd’s house and rob him since Boyd owned drug money to another friend.
-They put on black clothing and black ski masks and found Boyd and a second man on the front porch, he said.
+He testified that he and Campbell decided to go to Boyd’s house and rob him since Boyd owed drug money to another friend.
+They put on black clothing and black ski masks, and found Boyd and a second man on the front porch, he said.

 Howard said he grabbed Boyd.
 When they struggled, Campbell intervened.
 Howard said Campbell shot Boyd in the side, while Howard shot him in the back of the head and neck.
 He said they didn’t shoot the witness, Elking, because they didn’t think he could identify them.